East-West Link Road

 The new road will enable the High Street, from St Mary’s Street to St Mark’s Street, to be pedestrianised.
 This will link the area more closely with the existing city centre shopping area to the north of the level crossing.
 This project is began on 15 August 2016.

 Network Rail opened its new footbridge, including lifts, over the High Street railway crossing in June 2016 further improving the accessibility for pedestrians who were previously delayed by the level crossing when the barriers were closed.

-Plans for the pedestrianisation of the bottom of Lincoln High Street on completion of the East-West Link in 2016.
+Lincolnshire County Council is developing proposals for a new pedestrian area at the bottom of Lincoln High Street as part of the East-West Link project.